Staun8621/DeopInc-TerraformAzureProjects/Project-Use Terraform to create a LinuxVM/README.md

 # In this project, I demonstrate how to:

-## Use Terraform to create a Linux VM
+## Use Terraform to create a Linux VM in Azure

 ### I will deploy a Linux virtual machine (VM) with infrastructure that includes a virtual network, subnet, public IP address, and more.